 - Footers: Show a footer placeholder on layouts if it’s checked.

-- Fonts : Use consistent Theme Fonts to your Slide Masters/layouts.
+- Fonts: Use consistent Theme Fonts for your Slide Masters/layouts.

-- If you want to add any object like shape, text, image, video or button to your slides, just select these objects in the Insert Placeholder command in the Slide Master tab’s toolbar.
-Otherwise, the objects you add from other commands, for example, Text Caption in the Insert tab, will be treated as background image.
+- If you want to add any object like shape, text, image, video, or button to your slides, just select these objects in the Insert Placeholder command in the Slide Master tab’s toolbar.
+Otherwise, the objects you add from other commands, such as Text Caption in the Insert tab, will be treated as a background image.
 So, you are unable to edit in Normal view.

-- To edit the font, size, and color of text in the Text Placeholder box, you simply select the box itself (not the text inside the box) then customize these things in the Font group in the Home tab.
+- To edit the text’s font, size, and color in the Text Placeholder box, you simply select the box itself (not the text inside the box) then customize these things in the Font group in the Home tab.

 Tips to Design Slide Masters & Layouts